binkley/oracle-plsql-unit-testing/README.md

 Use like this:

 ```
-MY_PACKAGE:
+-- In MY_PACKAGE
   PROCEDURE TEST_something IS
     BEGIN
         PUNIT_TESTING.assert_equals(3, some_function());
     END TEST_something;
 ```

-After including unit tests in your production package, run the tests with:
+After writing unit tests in your production package, run them with:

 ```
 BEGIN